ePages-de/epages-devportal/_posts/2020/2020-10-15-confi-booking-displays.md

 We have already developed an internal team website, which collects data from different systems and displays them in a bundled form, the idea of using it here was very obvious.

 This team website is based on [Java](oracle.com/java/){:target="_blank"} and the [Vaadin](https://vaadin.com/){:target="_blank"} framework.
-There already exists a connection to our Outlook system via EWS Java client.
+There already exists a connection to our Outlook system via an EWS Java client.
 By means of this connection we can simply call up appointments and store these data temporarily.
-This information can then be retrieved in the internal network via REST request.
+This information can then be retrieved in the internal network via REST requests.
-With the help of this controller the occupancy of the individual conference rooms can be called up and an overview of the currently available config can be displayed.
+With the help of this controller, the occupancy of the individual conference rooms can be called up and an overview of the currently available config can be displayed.

 {% highlight java %}
 @RequestMapping(method = RequestMethod.GET, value = "/{confiName}")